Victoria Beckham’s Impromptu Spice Girls Reunion, Discovers Mutual Teenage Crush With Matt Goss

 — ✨Alex✨ (@alexgregoryx) January 5, 2017

-It was her hard work and dedication that lead to her eventually becoming famous, but unfortunately, the lonely days didn’t stop for Victoria Beckham, even after she achieved international stardom.
-The singer revealed in her autobiography that, even after she became famous, she was still hardly ever asked out on a date.
+It was her hard work and dedication that led to her eventually becoming famous, but unfortunately, the lonely days didn’t stop for Victoria Beckham, even after she achieved international stardom.
+The singer revealed in her autobiography that even after she became famous, she was still hardly ever asked out on a date.
 Despite her style and beauty, Beckham believes that even the legions of Spice Girls fans were not attracted to her.

 However, Victoria Beckham’s belief that her fans did not find her attractive has proved to be misguided, as singer Matt Goss has recently admitted that he had a crush on Victoria Beckham.
-Goss’s admission came as a surprise to many because Beckham’s autobiography mentions that the “A Mind of Its Own” singer wanted to marry Matt Goss when she was a teenager.
+Goss’ admission came as a surprise to many because Beckham’s autobiography mentions that the “A Mind of Its Own” singer wanted to marry Matt Goss when she was a teenager.

 Look out David!
 Matt Goss admits fancying Victoria Beckham https://t.co/slx5Y3hj4e pic.twitter.com/iqgr5gI4mA